survivejs/webpack-book/manuscript/styling/01_loading.md

 },
 ```

 After this change, your class definitions will remain local to the files.
-In case you want global class definitions, you’ll need to wrap them within `:global(.redButton) { ... }` kind of declarations.
+In case you want global class definitions, you'll need to wrap them within `:global(.redButton) { ... }` kind of declarations.

 In this case, the `import` statement will give you the local classes you can then bind to elements.
 Assume you had CSS like this: